YOTCHEB/SCMC/README.md

 ## Overview

-The SCMC (Supply Chain Management and Communication) Project is a comprehensive application designed to manage and track progress across multiple components.
+The SCMC (Student Career Mentor ChatBot) Project is a comprehensive career guidance application designed to assist students in their career development journey.
 The project includes a modern React-based frontend, a Python backend API, and specialized modules for various functionalities including agricultural linkages in Malawi (AG component).

 ## Project Structure

 ```
 SCMC-Project/
-├── UI/                   # React/TypeScript frontend
+├── UI/                   # React/TypeScript frontend for the chatbot interface
-├── backend2/             # Python backend API
+├── backend2/             # Python backend API for chatbot logic
-├── AG/                   # Agricultural linkages component (agrolink-malawi)
+├── AG/                   # Agricultural Guidance component (agrolink-malawi)
-├── uploads/              # Upload directory for file handling
+├── uploads/              # Upload directory for document handling
 ├── user_progress.db      # SQLite database for user progress tracking
 └── README.md             # This file
 ```